 Jason Mittell is Professor of Film & Media Culture and American Studies at Middlebury College in Vermont.
 He received a B.A. from Oberlin College and a Ph.D. from University of Wisconsin - Madison.

-He is the author of Genre and Television: From Cop Shows to Cartoons in American Culture (Routledge, 2004), Television and American Culture (Oxford University Press, 2010), and Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, 2015), and and the co-editor of How to Watch Television (NYU Press, 2013).
-He maintains the blog Just TV.
+He is the author of Genre and Television: From Cop Shows to Cartoons in American Culture (Routledge, 2004), Television and American Culture (Oxford University Press, 2010), Complex Television: The Poetics of Contemporary Television Storytelling (NYU Press, 2015), and Narrative Theory and Adaptation (Bloomsbury, 2017), and and the co-editor of How to Watch Television (NYU Press, 2013).
+He maintains the blog Just TV, and is project manager for [in]Transition: Journal of Videographic Film & Moving Image Studies.

-His research interests include television history and criticism, media and cultural history, genre theory, narratology, animation and children’s media, videogames, and new media studies & technological convergence.
-In the 2011-12 academic year, he was a visiting fellow at the Lichtenberg-Kolleg at the University of Göttingen, Germany, collaborating with colleagues on the Popular Seriality research initiative.
+His research interests include television history and criticism, media and cultural history, videographic criticism, genre theory, narratology, animation and children’s media, videogames, and new media studies & technological convergence.